 Possibly!
-If you read through any of the examples in this article and said, “Hey, that sounds like my roof!”, then you most likely have storm damage.
-If that’s the case, it’s important that you contact an expert as soon as possible to come out and conduct an inspection.
+If you read through any of the examples in this article and said, “Hey, that sounds like my roof!” then you most likely have storm damage.
+If that’s the case, it’s crucial that you contact an expert as soon as possible to come out and conduct an inspection.
 In the meantime, consider contacting your insurance company as well to figure out what your policy covers.

 If you’re on the opposite side of the spectrum, and you didn’t feel as though you could relate to any of the examples in the article, don’t panic!
 Visit our learning center and browse through our numerous resources.

 If you still feel lost, are having a hard time locating the answer to your question, or want to know more about storm-damaged roofs, drop us a line on our contact page.
-When you fill out the form, one of our friendly experts will reach out to you with some assistance.
+When you fill out the form, one of our friendly experts will contact you with some assistance.

 My name is Cassie, and I’m the Content Manager here at RoofCrafters.
 I was born and raised in Chicago, Illinois, and made my way out to Florida post-college graduation.
 I’m incredibly passionate about writing and creating valuable content that helps others with the collaboration of my marketing team.
 When I’m not working, I enjoy shopping (a little too much), spending time at the beach, and reading!